Mot4M3LoG/PLANT/README.md

    - Connects to the MySQL database.
    - Continuously reads lines from the serial port, parses them, and inserts the parsed data into the database.
    - Handles connection and parsing errors, ensuring the database connection is closed properly.
+3. **update_excel_copy(temp, ec, ph, do, level)**:
+   - Updates a local excel file with the same data as the local database.
+   - If a OneDrive client is connected, synchronizes a local excel file, to connected OneDrive client
+   - Parameters:
+     - `temperature`: Temperature reading.
+     - `ec`: Electrical conductivity reading.
+     - `ph`: pH reading.
+     - `do`: Dissolved oxygen reading.
+     - `level`: Level identifier for the data.
+   - This solution is to make it easier to access data, even without going into the lab.
+   - Makes reacting to anything strange quicker if there's a need for that.

 #### Workflow:
 1. **Initialization**: